Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>Metrics should be sent as an instant request.</p>
 <p>There is no way to disable health checks.</p>
 <p>
-  The health check tracking, serialization, deserialization, etc functionality should be contained within an independent module designed with ease of testing in mind.
+  The health check tracking, serialization, deserialization, etc., functionality should be contained within an independent module designed with ease of testing.
 </p>
 <p>
   Here is a list of metrics that need to be tracked.
 They are identified by the